 Pool Pump Regulation Changes for 2021

-The new regulations state that any pool pump manufactured after July 19, 2021, must comply with updated guidelines mandated by the Department of Energy (DOE).
-Under the new guidelines, efficiency standards vary based on the type and size of the pump.
-Larger single speed pumps for inground pools and other applications will soon be replaced by variable speed models.
-Only a handful of smaller single speed pumps will still meet the regulations.
+The new regulations state that any pool pump manufactured after July 19, 2021, must comply with updated guidelines aimed at energy efficiency standards, which vary based on the type and size of the pool pump.
+Larger single speed pumps for inground pools and other applications will soon be replaced by variable speed pool pumps.
+Only a handful of smaller single speed pumps will still meet the mandated regulations.
 Unlike previous state legislation, which only spelled out the requirements for pool filtration pumps, the new DOE regulations apply to all pumps, regardless of application.
 These requirements focus on meeting the minimum efficiency standards for U.S. homes and businesses.

-The new pool pump law involved input from a number of sources, including utility companies, manufacturers, trade associations, and consumer groups to produce new standards that would be fair and feasible.
+The new pool pump regulations resulted from a number of sources, including utility companies, manufacturers, trade associations, and consumer groups to create new standards that would be fair and feasible.
 The Office of Energy Efficiency and Renewable Energy produced a document in Sept.
 2018 entitled “Energy Conservation Standards for Dedicated-Purpose Pool Pump Motors."

 So what does all this mean for you?